xiongma/transformer-pointer-generator/README.md

 <img src="fig/structure.jpg">

 ## Training
-* STEP 1. [download](https://pan.baidu.com/s/1szq0Wa60AS5ISpM_SNPcbA) the dataset, pwd is ayn6, the dataset is LSCTS by pre processed, so you will see very different dataset structure with LSCTS in the file each line is abstract and article, they split by **","**, if you worry the amount of the dataset is different between my and LSCTS, don't worry, the amout of the dataset is same as LSCTS.
+* STEP 1. [download](https://pan.baidu.com/s/1szq0Wa60AS5ISpM_SNPcbA) the dataset, pwd is ayn6, the dataset is LCSTS by pre processed, so you will see very different dataset structure with LCSTS in the file each line is abstract and article, they split by **","**, if you worry the amount of the dataset is different between my and LCSTS, don't worry, the amout of the dataset is same as LCSTS.
 * STEP 2.
 Run the following command.
 ```
 python train.py